OSMIHelp/osmi_conference_handbook/04-general_wellness_tips/04-washing_up.md

 ## General Hygiene

 Keeping clean isn't just for hands!
-Showering and keeping clean while attending a conference (or working from hom in general) can often help to keep you feeling fresh and alert.
+Showering and keeping clean while attending a conference (or working from home in general) can often help to keep you feeling fresh and alert.
 Taking a quick shower or rinse between sessions or as a break can also help to break up the virtual experience and bring you to your next session feeling refreshed and relaxed.

 ## Cleaning Your Equipment